-French scientist Professor dr. Pierre Viala (1859-1936) was the scion of a winegrowing family and studied at the College of Agriculture in Montpellier (Languedoc-Roussillon) under the then head Gustave Louis Emile Foex (1844-1906).
-Together with Louis Ravaz he identified in 1883 the vine disease black rot (Black red) and dealt mainly with fungal diseases like the real one mildew, Finally, he became professor of viticulture in Montpellier and, together with Foëx, wrote the work "Ampélographie américaine".
+The French scientist Professor Dr. Pierre Viala (1859-1936) was born into a winegrowing family and studied at the University of Agriculture in Montpellier (Languedoc-Roussillon) under the then director Gustave Louis Emile Foex (1844-1906).
+Together with Louis Ravaz, he identified the vine disease in 1883 black rot (Black red) and was mainly concerned with fungal diseases like the real one mildew, Finally, he became professor of viticulture in Montpellier and wrote the work "Ampélographie américaine" together with Foëx.

-The French Ministry of Agriculture ordered him to head a delegation sent to America in 1887, which would be suitable documents for the finishing in the fight against the phylloxera should find out.
-He also met the American botanist Thomas Volney Munson (1843-1913), from which he received valuable information.
-Together with Georg Engelmann, Alexis Millardet, Jules Émile Planchon and Charles Valentine Riley He is considered the savior of European viticulture before phylloxera.
+The French Ministry of Agriculture appointed him the head of a delegation sent to America in 1887, which was the suitable document vine for the finishing fighting the phylloxera should locate.
+He also met the American botanist Thomas Volney Munson (1843-1913), from whom he received valuable information.
+Together with Georg Engelmann, Alexis Millardet, Jules Émile Planchon and Charles Valentine Riley he is considered the savior of European viticulture from phylloxera.

-Through his efforts, based on the American species Vitis berlandieri ( Vitis cinerea var.
-Helleri ) produced lime compatible document "41 B", which replanted the areas Champagne and cognac allowed.
-In 1890 Viala became a professor of viticulture at the Institute "National Agronomique" in Paris and wrote in 1891 the doctoral thesis of the natural sciences.
-Together with Ravaz he founded the magazine "Revue de Viticulture", which was published regularly from 1894 to 1949.
+His efforts resulted in the Vitis berlandieri (based on the American species Vitis cinerea var.
+Helleri ) generated lime-compatible document "41 B", which is a new planting of the areas Champagne and cognac allowed.
+In 1890 Viala became professor of viticulture at the "National Agronomique" institute in Paris and in 1891 wrote the doctoral thesis on the Doctor of Natural Sciences.
+Together with Ravaz, he founded the magazine "Revue de Viticulture", which was published regularly from 1894 to 1949.

-In the period 1901-1910 was in collaboration with the wine-growing man Vermorel (1848-1927) published the book "Ampélographie - Traité général de viticulture" in seven volumes after ten years of studies and meticulous research with a team of seventy.
-It was that at the time ampelographic Standard work and contained 24,000 varieties with her synonyms, 570 mostly colored lithographic panels and numerous illustrations (four of which are shown below).
-Viala was finally appointed General Inspector of Viticulture in 1897, was a member of the "Académie française" from 1919 and published many groundbreaking works on the ampelography and grape diseases.
+In the period 1901 to 1910 was in collaboration with the winegrower Vermorel (1848-1927) after ten years of studies and meticulous research with a team of seventy, published the work "Ampélographie - Traité général de viticulture" in seven volumes.
+It was that at that time ampelographic Standard work and contained 24,000 varieties with their synonyms, 570 mostly colored lithographic plates and numerous illustrations (four of which are shown below).
+Viala was finally appointed Inspector General for Viticulture in 1897, was a member of the "Académie française" from 1919 and published many pioneering works on the ampelography and vine diseases.

 Grand Noir de la Calmette : Par Viala et Vermorel - Agefotostock , Domaine public, Link